Comparison

 On the surface, DIY looks cheaper.
 PropStream is $99/month, skip tracing is pennies per record, and you can pull as many leads as you want.
 But that math only works if your time is worth zero dollars.

 Let’s do the real comparison.
 We’ll calculate the total cost — money and time — of generating 500 motivated seller leads per month using the DIY approach versus buying them done-for-you.
 (Want to run the numbers on a specific deal?
-Try our free wholesale deal calculator.)
+Try our free wholesale deal calculator.
+Or use the Deal Analyzer to pull real equity data on any address.)

 The DIY Tech Stack: What You Actually Pay